How to manage complex hybrid infrastructures

 First things first—the building blocks of a hybrid IT environment can include:

-An on-premises data center—a group of networked servers living in a building close to where the data and applications are used.
+A group of networked servers living in a building close to where the data and applications are used.
 Made up of routers, switches, servers, firewalls, and storage systems.
+Compute and storage resources in these data centers are critical for supporting organizational workloads.

 Typically, only the owning organization can access the data and hardware.
 However, centers are expensive to install, difficult to scale, and eventually need refreshes due to aging architectures.